 What is the Purpose?

 The primary goal is to deliver goods and services to consumers with speed and cheaply.
 The purpose is also to keep a high degree of customer satisfaction.
-Ultimately, the goal is to save an enormous amount of money and time, and to a business profitable and efficient.
+Ultimately, the goal is to save an enormous amount of money and time and a business profitable and efficient.

 What are All the Steps in the Supply Chain?